 Military Testing: Nuclear Blast

-This is a waveform from Bomb “Montello” on April 1991, which generated a magnitude 5.06 earthquake felt by the network.
+This is a waveform from Bomb “Montello” on April 1991, which generated a blast with the equivalent seismic energy of a M5.06 earthquake felt by the network.
 Note that this window is representing roughly 1 minute of time but the waveform is energetic enough that it was felt by the network for many minutes, which can be seen in the comprehensive view.

 Below is a playlist of Live Seismograms Feed recordings.
 Each recording displays a window of time corresponding to the detection of either a local earthquake above magnitude 3.0 or a teleseismic event from somewhere around the world.
 Note that the normal background “noise” signals are supressed when a legitimate event’s energy is detected by the seismometers, leaving just the earthquake’s energy visible.
 More examples will be added as significant events are detected.